sebs/bussybussy/README.md

 3. **Iterative Removal**: Removes developers one by one (starting with highest DOA) until more than 50% of files have adequate coverage from remaining developers
 4. **Bus Factor**: The number of developers removed is the bus factor

-### JBF (Just Bus Factor)
+### JBF (Jabrayilzade Bus Factor)

-Alternative calculation method focusing on shared knowledge distribution.
+Implements the time-weighted bus factor method by Jabrayilzade et al., which considers:
+- Historical contribution patterns over time
+- Knowledge decay and recency of contributions
+- Weighted authorship based on temporal factors

 ## Output